Epjila'si

 and you can read his review and comments on our Federal Environmental and Regulatory Reviews Page.

-If you could not make it and you would like to know what was discussed that night you can see what was discussed here briefly.
+If you could not make it and you would like to know what was discussed that night, reach out to us via our FB page at Kopit Lodge or email us at imw.legalfund@gmail.com

 KENT COUNTY “WATER WARRIORS” GATHER ON ELSIPOGTOG, VIEW DOCUMENTARY CELEBRATING THEIR HISTORIC VICTORY